by Dr. Lawrence Wilson

 1. The brain.
 Thousands upon thousands of critical enzymes that control the functioning of the brain depend upon magnesium.
 No other mineral will do!
 This is why the body will utilize inferior magnesium compounds, if necessary, to keep these enzyme systems functioning.

 Inferior magnesium.
-When the brain uses an inferior magnesium compound, the magnesium-dependent enzymes function at 50% of their optimum levels, or even less.
-As a result, the millions of chemical reactions required for thinking, processing traumas, memory and other functions are only operate at 50%.
-This is occurring in thousands of people everywhere in the world.
+When the brain uses an inferior magnesium compound, the magnesium-dependent enzymes function at much lower efficiency.
+As a result, millions of chemical reactions required for thinking, processing traumas, memory and other functions operate poorly.
+This is occurring in thousands of people throughout in the world.

-This accounts for many learning disabilities, memory loss, and “slow brain syndrome” in which people feel their brain is going in slow motion.
-The use of inferior magnesium also impairs one’s ability to understand and process traumas of all kinds.
+This helps account for many cases of learning disabilities, memory loss, and “slow brain syndrome” in which people feel their brain is going in slow motion.
+The presence of inferior magnesium also impairs one’s ability to understand and process traumas of all kinds.

 2. The heart.
-Doctors are taught that magnesium plays a key role in the proper functioning of the heart.
+Magnesium plays a key role in the proper functioning of the heart.
 Deficiency is associated with irregular heart rhythm, fast or slow pulse, skipped beats, palpitations, angina, and other heart problems.

 ROLES OF MAGNESIUM IN THE BODY